 Saudi Arabia

 Throughout the years women’s sport in Saudi Arabia has been seen as a conflict to gender equality and women’s rights, mainly due to the suppression of women’s sport opportunities by conservative Islamic rules in the Kingdom, which comes to the surprise of many as most predominantly Islamic nations do allow women’s sport, along with the Quran (sacred Islamic text) not specifically touching on the disallowment of women’s sport, or men’s for the record.
 This aspect of suppression is shown immensely through the timeline of evolution in the realm of female athletes in Saudi Arabia, in which change has only occurred in the 21st century, starting in 2012 when Saudi Arabia, alongside Qatar and Brunei were “forced” to send women to the 2012 London Summer Olympic Games by the International Olympic Committee (IOC), after publicly stating they would not send female athletes prior.
 This was a major step in women’s rights alongside the future of sport in the gulf nation, alongside the other two nations where change was also made, although being forced.
-The question arising to this occurrence is would Saudi Arabia have made as much improvement if they were not forced, and almost boycotted?
+The question arising to this occurrence is if Saudi Arabia would have made as much improvement if they were not forced, and almost boycotted?
 Nevertheless, the future of sport in Saudi Arabia transformed to a great extent after this occurrence with big changes taking place in 2013, with the first major women’s sport center holding facilities for physical fitness activities like karate and yoga opening up in Khobar, a major city.
 Alongside this, private school children of female sex were “officially” allowed to participate in physical education classes and activity in school, although having done so unofficially prior.
 The same change was made for public schools four years later in 2017, citing evidence of not only gender-based but wealth-based bias in the nation as well.
 Other notable advancements in the nation’s sector of female athletics include the Saudi Arabian Football Federation including women’s football, football and basketball leagues starting to grow in the nation, cricket matches occurring for females of all ages, and most notably a Saudi F4 driver participating in Women’s Motorsport, breaking the once barriers of no-driving, and no-sport for women in the nation.
 Albeit such progress, more is to come for the nation, as senior positions in sports lack from the gulf nation, gendering is evident, and scandals continuously arise, most recently being accusations of sportwashing in Saudi Arabia’s recent sponsorship of the Women’s World Cup by Human Rights Watch (HRW).
 Conclusively, the bigger question at hand when regarding Saudi Arabia in the topic of women’s sport is their general women’s rights programs, with the future of sport holding little influence for gender equality in Saudi Arabia.

 United States of America